TracksApp/tracksapp.github.io/index.markdown

 ## Getting Tracks

-You can download a zipped file containing the latest stable version of Tracks by using the 'Get Tracks' button in the sidebar on the right of this page.
+You can download the source code of the latest stable version by using the 'Get Tracks' button in the sidebar on the right of this page.
+The easiest way to run Tracks, however, is using Docker.
+More information on the installation is available in <a href="https://github.com/TracksApp/tracks/wiki/Installation">the wiki</a>.

 If you'd like to get a development version, or contribute to the project, all the information you need is on the [Contribute page](/contribute).

 ## History

 The origins of this application are [here](http://www.rousette.org.uk/blog/archives/rails-gtd-application/) and [here](http://www.rousette.org.uk/blog/archives/2004/11/07/gtd-on-rails/).
 The name Tracks was suggested by Timothy Martens, and the tag-line 'Doing Things Properly' came from a comment by Pete [here](http://www.rousette.org.uk/blog/archives/2004/12/07/do-it-now-by-steve-pavlina/#comment-2976).
 I rather liked it.

-Tracks is now developed by maintained by a team of [contributors](https://github.com/TracksApp/tracks/wiki/Contributors).
+Tracks is now developed and maintained by a team of [contributors](https://github.com/TracksApp/tracks/wiki/Contributors).
 Why not [join us](/contribute)?